Founder Hélène Grimaud in an interview with Alexis Bloom, filmed for the Sound Tracks: Quick Hits series

 During the spring of 2012 the WCC purchased one of the 2 lots on the WCC's South Salem site that we have leased from our founder for over a decade using money from the WCC foundation.
 This acquisition adds 8 acres to the 11 the WCC already owns.
 Our hope is to raise the additional money necessary to purchase the last lot (about 6 acres) to secure a permanent "Den of Our Own," and establishing 25 acres of protected land as home for both our SSP and Ambassador wolf populations and our education programs.

 In 2014 we welcomed another wolf to our Ambassador Pack - Nikai!
 Nikai (meaning "Little Saint" or "One Who Wanders") was born on April 13, 2014 and arrived at the Wolf Conservation Center in May 2014.
 He is a tan and gray wolf who resides with his brother Zephyr, and sister, Alawa.
-The Center also welcomed two new additions to our staff in 2015 and 2016 - our youth education coordinator Regan Downey and Educator Mary Kate Kabbes!
+The Center also welcomed three new additions to our staff between 2015 and 2017 - Youth Education Coordinator Regan Downey, Corporate Sponsorships and Events Coordinator Mary Kate Kabbes, and Development Coordinator Robyn Abbott!